starsite/FileMaker-Swift/FIAS Swift App Delegate (walkthrough).md

 How to trigger a script from the App Delegate.

 #### What This Post Is /Not/
-A tutorial on Xcode.
+A tutorial on Xcode
-A tutorial on Swift.
+A tutorial on Swift
-A tutorial on Terminal.
+A tutorial on Terminal

 #### Requirements
 iOS App SDK 17+  // 17.0.2 as of this writing